smoltcp-rs/smoltcp/README.md

   * Multiple packets will be transmitted without waiting for an acknowledgement.
   * Lost packets will be retransmitted with exponential backoff, starting at a fixed delay of 100 ms.
+  * Sending keep-alive packets is supported, with a configurable interval.
   * After arriving at the TIME-WAIT state, sockets will close after a fixed delay of 10 s.
   * TCP urgent pointer is **not** supported; any urgent octets will be received alongside data octets.